How to Become a Foot Care Nurse

 Review the requirements for your state below and consider these steps:

-If nurses are allowed to perform foot care in your state:
+If nurses are allowed to perform foot care in your State:

 a.
-Wound, Ostomy, and Continence Nursing Certification Board (WOCNCB) to become a Certified Foot Care Nurse
+Wound, Ostomy, and Continence Nursing Certification Board (WOCNCB) to become a Certified Foot Care Nurse (CFCN)*

 b.
-American Foot Care Nurses Association (AFCNA) to become a Certified Foot Care Specialist
+American Foot Care Nurses Association (AFCNA) to become a Certified Foot Care Specialist (CFCS)*

 4. Find a preceptor who is a foot care professional who provides routine foot care.
 Complete 20-40 hours of hands-on-training.
 Maintain this foot care professional as a mentor for the remainder of your career.

-If certification is required by your state, you want to advance the credibility of this nursing specialty, or you want to show your clients you have the knowledge and skills to perform safe, competent care:
+If certification is required by your State, you want to advance the credibility of this nursing specialty, or you want to show your clients you have the knowledge and skills to perform safe, competent care:

 If you have any questions beyond what I've provided here and other pages, please email me (Kristen) with any questions!

-Foot Care Continuing Education Hours and Hands-on-Training with Preceptors
+Foot Care Continuing Education Hours and Hands-on-Training

 There are many options for online foot care related nursing education.
 Whichever source you choose, make sure the content matches the certification exam content (WOCNCB Exam Content / AFCNA Exam Content), even if you decide to not get certified.
 These two certification bodies are the leading experts on what knowledge and skills are required for competent and safe routine foot care.
+Also, verify that the content of the activity is accepted as Continuing Nursing Education for your state.

 Always seek out the latest updates.
 Every so often, certification boards will survey certified foot care nurses to review new trends and needs for foot care.
 These reviews may change their recommendations for knowledge and skills required to perform competent and safe care.
 Stay up to date and informed on their recommendations by reviewing their exam content.

-Rainier Med in Washington has offered hands-on-training in the past and (I assume) will in the future.
+Rainier Medical in Washington has offered hands-on-training in the past and (I assume) will in the future.
 FootCare by Nurses in Greenfield, MA offers hands-on-training.
 University of Wisconsin-Eau Claire offers hands-on-training (currently on hold).
 I highly recommend training with a podiatrist in your area who you can refer clients to if the foot care becomes advanced.
 Spending some hours with a wound care podiatrist is very helpful as well.

-Most states do not declare the specifics of what a nurse can or cannot do, but will in cases where it puts the public in danger.
-The purpose of a state's board of nursing is to protect the public.
+Most States do not declare the specifics of what a nurse can or cannot do, but will in cases where it puts the public in danger.
+The purpose of a State's Board of Nursing is to protect the public.
 It is our job as nurses to protect the public as well.
 Certification Boards have the expertise to determine what concepts nurses should know, or be skilled in, to be considered competent.
 Regardless of certification requirements, nurses must have education and training.
-Certification is verification that you are compliant with state regulations and value your clients' well-being.
+Certification is verification that you are compliant with State regulations and value your clients' well-being.

-Below is a list of states and a starting point for your research.
+Below is a list of States and a starting point for your research.

 Alabama - Approved Standardized Procedures